Fast Ewald summation for electrostatic potentials with arbitrary periodicity: Conclusions

 \section{Conclusions}

-In this work, we presented a unified approach in the calculation of the Fourier space part of the Ewald sum in the task of computing the electrostatic potential with free-space, singly, doubly and triply periodic boundary conditions.
-We used the Spectral Ewald method together with the very recent idea of Vico \etal \cite{Vico2016} in order to unify the treatment of all Fourier modes and to utilize FFTs to accelerate the calculation.
-This approach has been already used for the 1d-periodic \cite{Shamshirgar2017} and free-space cases \cite{Klinteberg2017} but not for the 2d-periodic case.
-In an attempt to compute zero Fourier modes in this case, Lindbo and Tornberg \cite{Lindbo2012} used Chebyshev interpolations and showed that the extra cost of calculating these modes is small compared to the total cost of the SE method.
-In this paper we unified these modes into the treatment of the other modes and completed the framework.
+In this work, we have presented a unified approach to compute the Fourier-space part of the Ewald sum for the electrostatic potential, with arbitrary periodicity (triply, doubly, singly periodic as well as free-space).
+We use the Spectral Ewald method together with the recent idea of Vico \etal \cite{Vico2016} to unify the treatment of all Fourier modes and to utilize FFTs to accelerate the calculation.
+This approach has already been used for the 1d-periodic \cite{Shamshirgar2017} and free-space cases \cite{Klinteberg2017}, but not previously for the 2d-periodic case.
+In an attempt to compute the zero modes in this case, Lindbo and Tornberg \cite{Lindbo2012} used Chebyshev interpolation and showed that the extra cost of calculating these modes is small compared to the total cost of the SE method.
+In this paper we unified these modes into the treatment of the other modes and thus completed the framework.

-We also extended the idea of the adaptive Fourier transform, first developed in \cite{Shamshirgar2017}, for the 2d-periodic case.
-With this, we were able to apply upsampling on only $20$ percent of Fourier modes and reduce further the cost of calculations.
+We also extended the idea of the adaptive Fourier transform, first developed in Ref.~\onlinecite{Shamshirgar2017}, to the 2d-periodic case.
+With this, upsampling can be applied to a small fraction of the Fourier modes, thus further reducing the computational cost.

-We compared Gaussians, previously used in the SE method, with a new window function, introduced recently by Barnett \etal \cite{Barnett2017}.
-This window, denoted here as BM window function, is a simplification to the original Kaiser-Bessel window function.
-The BM window accelerates the spreading and gathering steps of the method by reducing the number of points in the support as compared to the Gaussian window function to achieve the same error level.
-Using the BM window function, machine accuracy can be achieved with half of the support needed for the Gaussian window function.
-As for Gaussians, the new window function maintains spectral accuracy and the method scales as $\order{N\log(N)}$.
+We compared the Gaussian window function, previously used in the SE method, with a piecewise polynomial approximation of the Kaiser-Bessel window function, here referred to as the PKB window.
+The PKB window accelerates the gridding and gathering steps of the method by reducing the number of points in the support compared to the Gaussian window.
+With the PKB window function, the support can be reduced by about 40~\% compared to the Gaussian window for the same accuracy.
+The new window function maintains the spectral accuracy observed with Gaussians, and the method as a whole scales as $\order{N\log(N)}$ for $N$ sources.
 Implementing the new window function in the SE method, we compared the resulting method with the existing algorithm that has been developed in a series of papers \cite{Lindbo2011a,Lindbo2012,Shamshirgar2017,Klinteberg2017}.